jeremyharris/wp-tools/README.md

 # WP Tools

-> Note: the name is misleading at the moment because there is only one "tool,"
-> which is a shell that helps move the database around environments.
-I have plans
-> to add more functionality.
+WP Tools is a shell for maintaining WordPress databases.

+## Usage

+To run the shell, simply run the php script from the command line and pass the location of your WordPress installation as the `-w` argument along with a
+command:

+    $ php wp-tools.php <command> -w /path/to/wordpress

+## Commands

+- `help`: Display help
+- `move`: Move WP database entries to a new domain

+### `move` command

 WordPress hardcodes all of its urls, making it difficult to move databases between environments.
-This is a simple PHP shell to help alleviate that pain.

-## Usage

-To run the shell, simply run the php script from the command line and pass the location of your WordPress `wp-config.php` config file as the first argument.

-    $ php wp-move.php /path/to/wp-config.php
+This command helps alleviate that pain by performing all of the repetitive database tasks for you.

 ## License